KaliedaRik/Scrawl-canvas/README.md

 ```

 ## Local development and testing
-After downloading the library and unzipping it into a directory or folder, cd into that folder on the command line and start a local server.
+After downloading the library and unzipping it into a directory or folder, cd into that folder on the command line, run `yarn install` or `npm install` (for the toolchain - the library itself has no external dependencies) and start a local server.
 For instance if you have `http-server` installed:

 ```
 $> cd ./path/to/Scrawl-canvas
+$> yarn install
 $> http-server

 Starting up http-server, serving ./